kvendrik/Browserkit.js/readme.md

 To do this I try to identify the things I find myself doing frequently, then make a method to be able to to it quicker and then optimise the code using benchmarks to try to get the best performance out of it.

 ## What versions can I use?
 Browserkit.js has stable versions and unstable ones.
-The stable versions have been browser tested and benchmarked and the unstable ones are versions that can for example contain untested new methods.
+The stable versions have been browser tested and the unstable ones are versions that can for example contain untested new methods.

 In case you're interested in using Browserkit I recommand you keep a local copy of a stable version.
 The newest stable version can be found in the master branch.
 The unstable version of the library lives in the develop branch.